rydmike/flex_color_scheme/README.md

 options and see what they do.

-You can also use the example to toggle the `tabBarStyle` to use a theme that is designed to fit in an app bar, regardless of which style you have used for it.
+You can also use the example to toggle the `tabBarStyle` to use a theme that is designed to fit in an app bar, regardless of which style you selected for the app bar.
 This is the default style for this sub theme.
 Alternatively you can choose a style that makes a `TabBarTheme` that fits well on background colors.
-Use this option if you intend to use the TabBar primarily in a Scaffold body, in dialog or Drawer or other surface and background colored material, then you do not have re-theme it or style it for that purpose.
+Use this option if you intend to use the TabBar primarily in a Scaffold body, in dialog or Drawer or other surface and background colored Material.
+If you do that, you do not have theme it, or style it for that purpose.

 Starting with version 3.0.0 we can use the `swapColors` property to swap the primary and secondary colors in a color scheme.
 All built-in colors schemes might not work so well when using this, but many do.
-One possible theme variation that one can use is to only swap the colors in dark theme and keep them as defined for light theme mode.
+One possible theme variation that one can use, is to only swap the colors in dark theme and keep them as defined for light theme mode.
 This can work quite well with many of the pre-defined color schemes.

 We also introduce a toggle that allows us to for all the schemes use the `toDark` computed dark schemes, instead of the hand tuned built-in ones.
-You can then compare the results, the `toDark` method does a pretty good job and can even be tuned with a property if so desired.
-If you use this toggle on the last custom scheme, you will not see any difference, because we already created its dark scheme with this method, the toggle just again computes the same dark scheme.
-There is also a slider that you can use to adjust the white blend level of the `toDark` method from its default value of 35%, to be anything from 0...100 %, so you can experiment with it and see what it does.
+You can then compare the results.
+The `toDark` method does a pretty good job and can even be tuned with a property if so desired.
+If you use this toggle on the last custom scheme, you will not see any difference, because we already created its dark scheme with this method.
+The toggle computes the same dark scheme for that case again.
+There is also a slider that you can use to adjust the white blend level of the `toDark` method.
+From its default value of 35%, to be anything from 0...100 %, so you can experiment with it and see what it does.

-Additionally, we will include a toggle that allows us to instead of using the `FlexColorScheme.toTheme` method, use the standard flutter `ThemeData.from` factory to create the theme from the same color scheme definitions.
+Additionally, we include a toggle that allows us to instead of using the `FlexColorScheme.toTheme` method, use the standard flutter `ThemeData.from` factory to create the theme from the same color scheme definitions.
 We can use this toggle to see and study the differences that `FlexColorScheme.toTheme` brings.